 - Make the strawberry balsamic glaze while the meat is resting.

-- Place 10 oz of Smucker's Simply Fruit® Strawberry spreadable fruit and 1/3 cup balsamic vinegar into a small pan over low heat.
+- To make the glaze, place 10 oz of Smucker's Simply Fruit® Strawberry spreadable fruit and 1/3 cup balsamic vinegar into a small pan over low heat.

 - As the ingredients get warm, stir to combine.
 When it's warm through, it's ready to use.